-GaugeChanger[TM] is an innovative and disruptive silicon technology that allows copper to extend much longer lengths without the cost and power penalty of optics that are used in data centers today.
+GaugeChangerTM is an innovative and disruptive silicon technology that allows copper to extend much longer lengths without the cost and power penalty of optics that are used in data centers today.
 It works equally well at 25 Gbps NRZ, 50 Gbps PAM-4 and 112 Gbps PAM-4 enabling new connector standards of 100, 200, 400 and 800 Gbps.

-At present, optics are the primary alternative for data centers seeking high speed, at lengths longer than a few meters.
-GaugeChanger[TM], however, extends the life of copper with interconnects that are as fast and as thin as fiber, but at dramatically lower cost and power consumption.
-The length of the GaugeChanger[TM] enabled cables have a reach up to seven meters to allow for top-of-rack and middle-of-rack applications in data centers.
+At present, passive copper cables are struggling to meet the high speed connectivity demands of new data centers.
+Fiber optics are the primary alternative for data centers seeking high speed, at lengths longer than a few meters.
+GaugeChangerTM, however, extends the use of copper with interconnects that are as fast and as thin as fiber optics, but at dramatically lower cost and power consumption.
+GaugeChangerTM enabled cables have a reach of up to seven meters to allow for top-of-rack and rack-to-rack applications in data centers.